mbzadegan/FreeBSD_Linux_HPC/README.md

 # Python_Fortran-HPC

-Calling Fortran built library in the Python
+Calling Fortran library in the Python

 This example demonstrates how to use Fortran for performance-critical tasks like matrix multiplication while leveraging Python for high-level operations and easy integration.
 The use of ctypes allows Python to call Fortran subroutines directly, making it a seamless and powerful combination for scientific computing tasks.